 The plant contains saponins, which can cause vomiting, diarrhea, and other gastrointestinal issues.
-If you suspect your animal has ingested this plant, please contact your veterinarian immediately.
+If you suspect your pet has ingested this plant, please contact your veterinarian immediately.

 How To Propagate Petal Leaf Succulent

 Portulaca Molokiniensis succulents are very easy to propagate.
 You can do it by seed or by stem cuttings.
 Stem cuttings will get you a good-sized plant in the quickest time, but Petal Leaf succulent is much easier than most succulents to propagate from seed, too.

 Spread the seeds on top of a well-draining potting mix.
 Water them lightly and keep them in a warm, sunny spot.
 The seeds should germinate in a few weeks, seedlings will appear.
 Allow the plants to grow for a couple more months before separating into individual pots.